-Simple steps like getting ½ hour of sunlight within an hour of waking can help cortisol if it is too high or too low.
+Simple steps like getting one half-hour of sunlight within an hour of waking can help cortisol if it is too high or too low.
 If this is not possible during certain seasons, a light-box that generates 10,000 lux of light can work as a good substitute.

-The three steps that made the biggest difference for me with light exposure are:
+The three steps that made the biggest difference for me are:

-- Getting bright sunlight or exposure to a light box within an hour of waking up (great for fighting SAD as well)
+- Getting bright sunlight or exposure to a lightbox within an hour of waking up (great for fighting SAD as well)

-- Avoiding blue light at night by wearing orange sunglasses if I was going to be exposed to blue light.
+- Avoiding blue light at night by wearing orange sunglasses if I was going to use electronics after dark.

 - Having lamps with orange bulbs (such as salt lamps) in each room and turning those on instead of bright overhead lights after dark.

 Over time, I also addressed some of the other factors my body viewed as stress.
 These included environmental toxins, my sleep patterns, exercise, and my inability to say no. I found that light and food cycling were the critical factors for me, but these other changes helped me see continued improvement after I’d addressed the core problems with light and food.

 This step goes along with the food step above, as unfortunately, our “food” supply can be a major source of unnecessary chemical exposure that the body views as stress.
 But we also encounter environmental stressors in the form of chemicals in toothpastes, personal care products, deodorants, medicines, and cleaning chemicals.